Precision has field-based engineers who specialise in Fire Alarm fault finding and repair.

 If your system is showing a fault, call us today to arrange for an engineer to call.
 Our engineers are trained in the process of identifying faults on all types of alarm systems; some of the more frequent problems we deal with include:

 - Intermittent earthing problems in the power supply

-- Detector heads that have reached their end of life (typically 10 years)
+- Detector heads that have reached end of life (typically 10 years)

 - Detector heads have become contaminated; dust can cause this

-- Alterations to buildings can cause problems with Wireless Systems, as the wireless system relies on a clear radio path
+- Alterations to buildings can cause problems with wireless systems, as the signal requires a clear radio path

 Since we founded Precision back in 2006, we have performed over five thousand service calls on fire alarm systems alone.

 In the UK, the British Standards Institute dictate the standard that your system must conform to – BS 5839 Part 1.
 All of Precision’s engineers are trained to this standard as a minimum.

 We provide comprehensive services through our in-house dedicated professionals.
 Our experience is such that a number of our customers entrust our engineers as their dedicated “Competent Person” – in these cases, we also become key-holders and automatically attend in the event of any fault.

 In addition to servicing and maintenance, we also provide full design and installation of fire detection and alarm systems, including a free initial consultation and comprehensive post-installation training.